FrancesCoronel/intro-cs/computer_science/inspiration.md

 # Inspiration

-> learn from the best
+> Learn from the best while in the process of making your website/portfolio!

 ---